saadq/zencuber.com/README.md

 $ npm run start
 ```

-Then just head over to `localhost:3000`.
+Then just head over to [`localhost:3000`](http://localhost:3000).

+## Developing
+After running `gulp watch`, you can make modifications to the sass and js files, and they will create the appropriate output files automatically.

 ## License
 MIT